Anka14/react-typescript-internetShop-app/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 This app is ready to be deployed!
-See the section about [deployment](https://react-typescript-internetshop-app.onrender.com) for more information.
+See the section about [deployment] here (https://react-typescript-internetshop-app.onrender.com) for more information.

 This project created with Reactjs + Typescript + tailwind.js